BitcoinDesign/Guide/guide/inheritance-wallet/making-changes.md

 {% include image-gallery.html pages = page.images_key-replacement-add-key %}

-### Cosigner setup, device activation and wallet backup
+#### Cosigner setup, device activation and wallet backup

 The new inheritance wallet is now created.
 Just like during the initial wallet creation, Alice and Bob now need to:

-1. Share the wallet configuration with Alice, so that she can set up the wallet on her app.
+1. Share the wallet configuration with Alice, so that she can set up the wallet on her app
-1. Activate the new wallet on all of their signing devices.
+1. Activate the new wallet on all of their signing devices
-1. Save the backup kit for the new wallet.
+1. Save the backup kit for the new wallet

 We have covered these topics in the previous pages of this reference design.

+---

 ### Moving funds to the new wallet